Polonium: 20th century

 In response to concerns about the risks of occupational polonium exposure, quantities of 210Po were administered to five human volunteers at the University of Rochester from 1944 to 1947, in order to study its biological behaviour.
 These studies were funded by the Manhattan Project and the AEC.
 Four men and a woman participated, all suffering from terminal cancers, and ranged in age from their early thirties to early forties; all were chosen because experimenters wanted subjects who had not been exposed to polonium either through work or accident.
 210Po was injected into four hospitalised patients, and orally given to a fifth.
 None of the administered doses (all ranging from 0.17 to 0.30 μCi kg−1) approached fatal quantities.

 The first documented death directly resulting from polonium poisoning occurred in the Soviet Union, on 10 July 1954.
 An unidentified 41-year-old man presented for medical treatment on 29 June, with severe vomiting and fever; the previous day, he had been working for five hours in an area in which, unknown to him, a capsule containing 210Po had depressurised and begun to disperse in aerosol form.
 Over this period, his total intake of airborne 210Po was estimated at 0.11 GBq (almost 25 times the estimated LD50 by inhalation of 4.5 MBq).
 Despite treatment, his condition continued to worsen and he died 13 days after the exposure event.

+From 1955 to 1957 the Windscale Piles had been releasing polonium-210.
+The Windscale fire brought the need for testing of the land downwind for radioactive material contamination, and this is how it was found.
+An estimate of 8.8 terabecquerels (240 Ci) of polonium-210 has been made.

 It has also been suggested that Irène Joliot-Curie's 1956 death from leukaemia was owed to the radiation effects of polonium.
 She was accidentally exposed in 1946 when a sealed capsule of the element exploded on her laboratory bench.

 As well, several deaths in Israel during 1957–1969 have been alleged to have resulted from 210Po exposure.
 A leak was discovered at a Weizmann Institute laboratory in 1957.
 Traces of 210Po were found on the hands of Professor Dror Sadeh, a physicist who researched radioactive materials.
 Medical tests indicated no harm, but the tests did not include bone marrow.
 Sadeh, one of his students, and two colleagues died from various cancers over the subsequent few years.
 The issue was investigated secretly, but there was never any formal admission of a connection between the leak and the deaths.

+The Church Rock uranium mill spill 16 July 1979 is reported to have released polonium-210.
+The report states animals had higher concentrations of lead-210, polonium-210 and radium-226 than the tissues from control animals.